-- 48. No vehicle loading area shall encroach into a required building setback along a public right-of-way. - 49.
-Development shall comply with the requirements of the following adopted codes: 2019 California Residential Code, 2019 California Building Code, 2019 California Electrical Code, 2019 California Mechanical Code, 2019 California Plumbing Code, 2019 California Green Building Standards Code and 2019 California Energy Code (or the applicable adopted, California Residential Code, California Building Code, California Electrical Code, California Mechanical Code, California Plumbing Code, California Green Building Standards and California Energy Code at the time of plan submittal or permit issuance) and California Code of Regulations also known as the California Building Standards Code, as amended by the City of Costa Mesa.
-Requirements for accessibility to sites, facilities, buildings and elements by individuals with disability shall comply with chapter 11B of the 2019 California Building Code. - 50.
-Equipment shall comply with the California Building and Fire Code requirements, including, but not limited to, the requirement that equipment be approved by a recognized testing laboratory for the specific use. - 51.
+- 47. No vehicle loading area shall encroach into a required building setback along a public right-of-way. - 48.
+Development shall comply with the requirements of the following adopted codes: 2019 California Residential Code, 2019 California Building Code, 2019 California Electrical Code, 2019 California Mechanical Code, 2019 California Plumbing Code, 2019 California Green Building Standards Code and 2019 California Energy Code (or the applicable adopted, California Residential Code, California Building Code, California Electrical Code, California Mechanical Code, California Mechanical Code, California Plumbing Code, California Electrical Code, California Mechanical Code, California Plumbing Code, California Green Building Standards and California Energy Code at the time of plan submittal or permit issuance) and California Code, as amended by the City of Costa Mesa.
+Requirements for accessibility to sites, facilities, buildings and elements by individuals with disability shall comply with chapter 11B of the 2019 California Building Code. - 49.
+Equipment shall comply with the California Building and Fire Code requirements, including, but not limited to, the requirement that equipment be approved by a recognized testing laboratory for the specific use. - 50.
 The use shall operate in accordance with the Business Plan approved as part of the Cannabis Business Permit.
 Any changes to the Business Plan must submitted to, and approved by, the Planning Division.
 A written explanation of the changes shall accompany the submittal.
-Changes to the Business Plan will trigger an amendment to the CBP and may trigger an amendment to this CUP. - 52.
+Changes to the Business Plan will trigger an amendment to the CBP and may trigger an amendment to this CUP. - 51.
 The use shall operate in accordance with the Security Plan approved as part of the Cannabis Business Permit.
 Any changes to the Security Plan must submitted to, and approved by, the Planning Division.
 A written explanation of the changes shall accompany the submittal.
 Changes to the Security Plan will trigger an amendment to the CBP and may trigger an amendment to this CUP.